 (This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

 - small tomatoes

 - blue cheese dressing

-- Newman’s Own Olive Oil and Vinegar Dressing, or other Vinaigrette Dressing
+- Newman’s Own Classic Oil and Vinegar Dressing (affiliate link), or other Vinaigrette Dressing

 What else could you add to the Summer Lunch Salad?

 If you want to switch it up occasionally, there are lots of things you could add to this salad such as black olives or Kalamata olives, chopped bell pepper, Sliced Peperoncini Peppers (affiliate link), red onion, chopped herbs, avocado, radishes, shrimp, diced chicken, or tuna.